xtremexp/UT4X-Converter/README.md

 How to build and run latest version ?
 ------------------------------
-- Download and install Java 8 JDK (Java Developement Kit)
+- Download and install Java 8 JDK (Java Developement Kit) for Windows 64 bit or Linux 64 bit
 - Download and install Netbeans IDE: https://netbeans.org/downloads/ ("Java SE" version works but you can download full version)
 - Open Netbeans and in Menu, go to "Team -> Git -> Clone.."
 - Set "Repository URL" = https://github.com/xtremexp/UT4Converter